huriyilmaz/visualstudio-docs.tr-tr/docs/xml-tools/context-menus-xml-schema-explorer.md

 ## <a name="node-type-schema-set"></a>Düğüm türü: Şema kümesi

-Aşağıdaki tabloda, bir şema kümesi düğümü için kullanılabilen seçenekler açık almaktadır.
+Aşağıdaki tabloda şema kümesi düğümü için kullanılabilen seçenekler açık almaktadır.

 |Seçenek|Açıklama|
 |-|-----------------|